dotnet/docs/docs/fsharp/language-reference/functions/lambda-expressions-the-fun-keyword.md

 ## Using Lambda Expressions

 Lambda expressions are especially useful when you want to perform operations on a list or other collection and want to avoid the extra work of defining a function.
 Many F# library functions take function values as arguments, and it can be especially convenient to use a lambda expression in those cases.
 The following code applies a lambda expression to elements of a list.
-In this case, the anonymous function adds 1 to every element of a list.
+In this case, the anonymous function checks if an element is a text ending with specified characters.

 [!code-fsharp[Main](~/samples/snippets/fsharp/lang-ref-1/snippet302.fs)]

+The above shows both notations: using the `fun` keyword, and the shorthand `_.Property` notation.

 ## See also